gibsonbailey/treftstechnologies/TT/static/markdown/Git 3: Local Commands.md

-When working on substantial projects, especially with others, Git becomes an indispensable tool.
+When working on substantial projects, especially with others, Git realizes its potential as an indispensable tool.
 It takes some practice and research to grow into a proficient user.
 These are some of the most common commands that I use everyday when working on different features in a project.